Inpatients

 Spiritual, religious and cultural needs

-We do our best to respect your spiritual, religious and cultural beliefs.
-Our Chaplaincy Team is here to help meet the spiritual and religious needs of patients, their relatives and staff at the Trust.
-This can be done through direct contact with members of the Chaplaincy Team or by being put in contact with someone, outside of the hospital, who can help meet a spiritual or religious need.
-This may be a local church leader, or an imam or other faith group leader, or a philosophical belief group.
+We do our best to respect spiritual, religious and cultural beliefs.
+Our Chaplaincy Team can help to meet the spiritual and religious needs of patients, their relatives and staff at the Trust.
+This can be done through direct contact with members of the Chaplaincy Team or by being put in contact with someone outside of the hospital who can help.
+This may be a local church leader, an imam, faith group leader, or a philosophical belief group.

-The hospital chapels are open to all at each of our hospitals and staff can let you know exactly how to find them.
-If you’re at Furness General Hospital and would rather not use the main chapel, we have a prayer room available.
+The hospital chapels are open to everyone at each of our hospitals and staff can let you know exactly how to find them.
+If you’re at Furness General Hospital and would rather not use the main chapel, we also have a prayer room available.